How to make Progress at Atlantic Jiu Jitsu

 Competition can be a great way to test what you’ve learned in a more intense environment.
 This brings even further personal development as you learn to deal with the anxieties related to competition.

 If you would like to compete, our club often takes part in many tournaments and competitions each year.
-Club members will train together or help competing members prepare for the competition at Open-Mat & Advanced classes.
+Club members will train together or help competing members prepare for the competition at Open-Mat & other classes.
 We will also assist you with registration and help you find the best travel options if needed.
 If you are interested in competing, we will help you get competition ready as best we can.

 It is highly recommended to focus on improving your physical conditioning if you intend on competing.